COSC3020/theory-vs-practice-Dhruv8806/README.md

   -> The algorithm’s efficiency can be slow if it is not coded in the most efficient way.
 It could be due to using wrong data structures, coding in a complex way, unbalanced tree or it could be the input data being used.

-  -> The hardware and software platform could be slow.
-The hardware and software platform on which the algorithm is running can also have a significant impact on its performance.
-Such as the CPU speed or the operating performance.
+  -> The hardware and software platform could be slow, and larger input sizes can have a more significant impact on its performance compared to smaller inputs.
+This is because larger inputs demand more computational resources, including memory, processing power, and storage.
+With increased data volume, the algorithm must efficiently manage these resources.
+Smaller inputs may not impose such that allowing for faster execution.
+Additionally, the specific hardware, such as CPU speed, and the overall operating performance of the system can further affect algorithm execution times.

 Add your answers to this markdown file.